 At J&N Feed and Seed we’ve got the quality feeds and the booking proposition you need to stay on top of the cattle business.

 If you’re using a mineral form of fly control, like Wind and Rain Storm Fly Control Mineral, consistent intake is key.
 Calculate consumption to know if cattle are eating enough mineral to control the flies.
 Aim to hit the target intake listen on your feed tag.
-Target intake for loose mineral is two or four ounces per head per day if you are using either low salt or complete cattle mineral formula.
+Target intake for the loose mineral is two or four ounces per head per day if you are using either low salt or complete cattle mineral formula.
 Mineral tub target intake is six to eight ounces per head per day.

-Remember, the active ingredient in Wind and Rain Storm Fly Control Mineral, Altosid IGR only prevents hatching of new flies.
+Remember, the active ingredient in Wind and Rain Storm Fly Control Mineral, Altosid IGR only prevents the hatching of new flies.
 It does not control existing flies.
 If you start using fly control mineral after flies are present, you’ll need other methods to combat adult flies.
 Work with your veterinarian or animal health supplier to find another method like spray or pour-on.

 Managing and feeding cattle in winter can be tricky.
 Maybe you can’t tell the difference between 15 and 32 degrees F after spending a few minutes outside, but your cattle can.
 Slight changes in temperature can have a considerable impact on energy and cow nutritional requirements.Cold stress occurs when cattle require more energy to sustain basic bodily functions at a specific temperature, called the lower critical temperature (LCT).
 The LCT helps us understand when cows start experiencing cold stress.
 See the chart to the right for LCT broken down by hair coat.
 As temperatures decrease, cow nutritional requirements increase.
 Add in precipitation or wind and requirements increase even more.